whage/simforest/README.md

 # Simforest: an ecological simulation

+This is how I'm learning to program in Go.

 ## TODO
 - one tile can be occupied by one ctreature only
 - pure random movement is stupid.
 Do something much more realistic